|

 the definition of broadband?
 There's so much hype around

-many stop to ask the
+many of us stop to ask the

 very good question: "What exactly is broadband?"!
 Most of us